Alec Rowley: Life

 Rowley was born in Ealing, West London on 13 March 1892.
 He entered the Royal Academy of Music in 1908, where he studied under Frederick Corder, H.W.
 Richards (organ) and Edward Morton (piano).
 He won several prizes, including the Mortimer and Prescott prizes for composition.
 He was elected a Fellow of the Royal College of Organists (FRCO) in 1914, and held a succession of church organist appointments: at St John's, Richmond, 1912–21, St Alban's, Teddington 1921–32 and, during the Second World War, at St Margaret's, Westminster.
 From 1920 he was a lecturer at Trinity College of Music, later a professor and Fellow of the college.
 He became well known as a broadcaster during the 1930s, through a series of piano duets with Edgar Moy.
 From 1939 to 1947 he served as a member of the Royal Philharmonic Society's management committee.
 He became a Fellow of the Royal Academy of Music (FRAM) in 1934.

 Rowley was married twice (initially in 1930), but neither marriage lasted, and after the late 1940s he lived on his own, at 19, Ennerdale Road, Kew Gardens.
 His younger sister Doris Rowley was a writer who provided lyrics for his vocal works.
 A tennis enthusiast, Alec Rowley died during a tennis match at the Oatlands Park Hotel in Shepperton on 12 January 1958, aged sixty-five.
 A memorial service was held at St Sepulchre's Church, High Holborn, on 7 March 1958.
 After his death, Trinity College established the Alec Rowley Memorial Prize.
 In 1970 the Alec Rowley Pianoforte Recital Prize was established by Professor Alfred Kitchen.

 Composition

-As a composer, Rowley produced a large body of works, many of which were educational pieces or were designed for amateur performers.
+As a composer, Rowley produced a large body of works, many of which were educational pieces or were designed for children or amateur adult performers.
 Through this means, points out Robert Matthew-Walker, his music became "an integral part of the repertoires of aspiring pianists".
 In his compositions he generally avoided modernity, although on occasion he was not afraid to experiment with more modern harmonic forms.
 Like his contemporary John Ireland, his keyboard works sometimes show the influence of French music.